Lending from the Aalto Univeristy Learning Centre requires a valid library card. The same card is valid in all our service points.

 Aalto University staff can use Aalto Direct service to make reservations.

 You can cancel a reservation in your own account in Aalto-Primo.
 You may also contact customer service to cancel a reservation.

 If a reservation is not picked up or cancelled by the due date, 2 euro fee will be charged.

 A loan can not be renewed if:

 Loans can be renewed:

-Book loans can be returned to all service points of the Learning Centre during customer service hours or by mail.
+Book loans can be returned to the Learning Centre during customer service hours or by mail.

 Contact information and opening hours

 In most cases, loans are returned using self-returns machines.
 In Harald Herlin Learning Centre, the self-returns machine is in the main lobby, next to customer service desk.
-Machines in other service points are also near customer service desk.
 If you are unable to return loan with the machine (e.g., loans from the National Depository Library and interlibrary loans), you can return them to customer service during service hours or outside service hours in returning boxes.